Shoulder Impingement Syndrome: Causes and Treatment

 • Non-steroidal anti-inflammatory drugs (NSAIDs): Medications like ibuprofen or naproxen can help reduce pain and inflammation in the shoulder.

-• Cortisone injections: Injections of Cortisone into the shoulder joint can help reduce inflammation and pain.
+• Cortisone injections: Injections of Cortisone into the shoulder joint or bursa can help reduce inflammation and pain.

 • Ice and heat therapy: Applying ice or heat to the affected shoulder can help reduce pain and inflammation.